The Villages Health: $361 Million Medicare Liability Drives 363 Sale

 The Villages Community.
 The Villages is a census-designated place spanning 57 square miles across Sumter, Lake, and Marion counties in central Florida.
 The community holds the distinction of being the largest retirement community in the United States, with a population that grew 39% from 93,000 residents in 2010 to more than 130,000 by 2020—making it the fastest-growing metro area in the country during that period.
 The development traces its origins to 1983 when Harold Schwartz brought his son H. Gary Morse into the business, with the community rebranded from Orange Blossom Gardens to The Villages in 1992.
 By the early 1990s, The Villages had three golf courses, four restaurants, and over 8,000 residents; by 2025, it had grown to house more than 150,000 residents across its expansive footprint.

-The Medicare Billing Scandal
+Medicare Billing Issues

-The bankruptcy was precipitated by the discovery of billing practices that allegedly resulted in more than $350 million in Medicare overcharges—a liability that transformed a regional healthcare provider into an insolvent debtor facing the federal government as its largest creditor.
+The bankruptcy followed the discovery of billing practices that allegedly resulted in more than $350 million in Medicare overcharges.
+The United States government asserted a claim of approximately $361 million, making it the largest creditor.

 Insurance Company Objections and Allegations